kaktusas2598/C-Text-Adventure/README.md

 # Build instructions

- * Run `make object.h`
- * Run `make object.c`
+ * Run `make clean`
  * Run `make`
  * Run textAdventure.exe

+ # Build game map graph

+ * Run `make map.gv`
+ * Run `make map.png`

 # TODO
+ * Rewrite more akin to my own style and add comments
- * Replace awk code generation with something better, maybe a data design based approach
+ * Replace awk code generation with something better, maybe a data design based approach or perhaps Lua
+ * Remove all references to actual objects in the game, maybe with the exception of the player